 It is not uncommon for insurance companies to make arrangements with various entities, in addition to banks, to make their products available; they include workplaces, associations, car dealers, real estate brokers, pet shops and travel agents, among others.

 Worksite marketing is the selling of voluntary (employee-paid) insurance and financial products at the worksite.
 The products may be on either an individual or group platform and are usually paid through periodic payroll deductions.
-Worksite sales of life and health insurance totaled $6.9 billion in 2014, up about 3.7 percent from 2013.
+Worksite sales of life and health insurance totaled $8.4 billion in 2018, up 4.5 percent from 2017.

 With the introduction of the internet in the 1990s, insurers began offering policies online.
 As consumers began to be increasingly comfortable purchasing products of all kinds over the internet, online aggregators began to appear.
 Aggregators collect information on prices, generally for auto insurance and term life insurance, which are the most standardized, so that consumers can compare the cost of coverage from one company to another.
 Eventually, many agency companies as well as direct writers began to offer internet platforms, making it possible for consumers to purchase an insurance policy directly online without the aid of an intermediary.